For Indians travelling to Europe, Switzerland remains one of the favorite locations.

 Learn about how to manufacture cheese.
-All the cheese factory tours take you through a guided journey through the various steps of processing through which cheese is formed.
+All the cheese factory tours take you on a guided journey through the various steps of processing through which cheese is formed.
 Same for a chocolate factory tour.

-Get acquainted with how the temperature is controlled, how the right amount of churning is done – in addition to other secrets of the trade.
+Get acquainted with how the temperature is controlled, and how the right amount of churning is done – in addition to other secrets of the trade.
 Along with cheese, you will find other dairy products on offer.

 Among all the options available, I can recommend the Aeschbach chocolate factory which also allows visitors to create and decorate their own chocolate bar.

 Switzerland is known for being home to some of Europe’s highest Railway lines, hence, a train journey in Switzerland, and through the Swiss Alps is definitely recommended.
 Particularly during winter.
 Jungfrau Railway, for example, which connects Kleine Scheidegg in the Bernese Oberland to the Jungfraujoch, is a must-have experience.

 Another recommended train journey in the Swiss Alps is the Glacier Express.
 A window seat can guarantee you a superb panoramic view while travelling across 291 bridges and through 91 tunnels between St. Moritz and Zermatt.